How to get an internship with a big graduate employer

 - facilities, such as gyms, sport courts and bikes to borrow

-- subsidised or free food
+- subsidised or free food and drink

 - exciting locations – they are often based in cities, providing plenty of ways to occupy your time while you’re not at work